 With the fifth breath, let your mind rest in this space.

 As you continue working with this practice, give yourself reminders to pause and take these five deep breaths throughout your day.
 You could set a timer on your phone or put up a few sticky notes.
-I have "five deep breath" stickers in my shop for this very reason.
+I have "five deep breath" collection in my shop with jewelry, a pocket talisman, and even stickers to remind you of this practice.
 Think about what kind of reminders you need to begin to integrate this practice into your daily life.

 For more practices like this one and stories about self-care, subscribe to my (almost) weekly newsletter.